fox000002/blog/termux/deploy-a-web-app-built-with-laravel-node-redis-on-android-termux.md

 Deploy a Web App Built with Larval+Node.JS+Redis on Android Termux
+---

 ## The Web App to deploy

-It's built with PHP/Laravel, node.js and redis.
+The web app is built with PHP/Laravel, node.js and redis.

+The code will be deployed in `$HOME/firstchart`.

 https://github.com/maximus1127/neweyechart